freifunk-darmstadt/fritz-tools/docs/flashing/windows10.rst

 In case Windows Firewall asks you whether you want to allow or deny network activity, select ``Allow``.

+In case you missed the 10 second window after powering on your AVM device power cycle it again.

 .. image:: windows10_step_8.png